sbmkvp/footfall_from_wifi_sensors/review/response.md

 a week pedestrian footfall.
 How to consider this situation in your study?
 Why do you choose time range from 12:30 to 13:00 hrs ?

 > Thank you.
-Our related work examines daily, weekly and seasonal
+Our related work (cited below) examines daily, weekly and seasonal
 > variation, and wil be the subject of future papers.

+> Lugomer, K., & Longley, P. (2018).
+Towards a Comprehensive Temporal
+> Classification of Footfall Patterns in the Cities of Great Britain (Short
+> Paper).
+In LIPIcs-Leibniz International Proceedings in Informatics (Vol. 114).
+> Schloss Dagstuhl-Leibniz-Zentrum fuer Informatik.

-There was no reason for
+> There was no reason for
 > selecting the time in the pilot study. the location was chosen for it it known
 > to have high number of randomised probe requests and has one of the highest
 > footfall in London.
 For the main study the counting was done such that each